Skip to main content

 Multiple Presentations: For Varied Purposes

 You have the freedom to improve your studio by incorporating different Presentation tools and using them for various content types.
-This enables you to streamline your content management workflow and meet the specific requirements of different frontends.
+This lets you improve your content management workflow and meet the specific requirements of different frontends.
 By creating separate Presentations for each frontend, you can personalize and customize your content to provide a smooth and personalized user experience.
 This single source of truth approach is beneficial for all content creators.

 What is the underlying technology?

-Several new technologies and methods were utilized to achieve the final result.
-A comprehensive explanation of these technologies would require a separate article, so we will briefly discuss the main points of how it operates here.
+Several new technologies and methods were used to achieve the final result.
+A full explanation of these technologies would require a separate article, so we'll briefly discuss the main points of how it operates here.

 Content Source Maps